rtoal/plang-glossary/README.md

 A type of invocation in which the caller does not wait for the callee to complete.

 ### Atom
 A named primitive entity whose value is, essentially, itself.
-Also known as a **symbol**.
+Also known as a #symbol.

 ### Atomic Object
 An object that can be operated upon safely in a multithreaded environment without _explicit_ synchronization code.
 Often the object holds a numeric value on which “compound” operations such as compare-and-set or get-and-add can be done atomically.